teacher’s own and web-based material

 Degree Programme in Information and Communications Technology

-A: The student can complete the Basic Academic Writing (5ECTS) and complete Accreditation of Prior Learning based on Competence (not a transfer of credits):
+A: The student can complete the English Professional Skills B2 (5ECTS) and complete Accreditation of Prior Learning based on Competence (not transfer of credits):

-Within two weeks of the course start, the student submits a written report showcasing competence in academic writing and demonstrating the skills this course aims to achieve.
-If the submission fulfills the assessment criteria (i.e.: no plagiarism, demonstration of well-composed paragraphs, use of references, appropriate register etc.-see evaluation criteria below), the student can attain the credits.
+Within two weeks since the course start, the student submits a video and a written report showcasing expertise in oral and written workplace communication and professional communication.
+The report must include concrete examples of workplace communication (e.g. meetings, negotiations, written reports, instructions, emails, and so on).
+If the submission fulfills the assessment criteria, the student can attain the credits.
 If the submission does not meet the criteria, the student joins the course.

-B: The student can complete the Basic Academic Writing (5ECTS) and complete Transfer of Credits within the first two weeks of the course if the student has completed a course with the same credits and similar content at a same level (higher education) educational institution within the last 5 years.
+B: The student can complete the English Professional Skills B2 (5ECTS) and complete Transfer of Credits within the first two weeks of the course if the student has completed a course with the same credits and similar content at a same level (higher education)) educational institution within the last 5 years.
 The student will also need to provide an official transcript and course content description.
+Please note that this method of attainment does not apply to Open Path students

 No exam.
 There is continuous assessment.